Travelocity Debacle

 Date: 5-12-06 from Denise

-Deuteronomy 30:19 "I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live. "
+Deuteronomy 30:19 "I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live."

 And another:

-To the author and believers of this web page; Wow.
-That is a lot of work that you put into your web page.
-I appreciate that you have a passion for what you do and believe.
-However, you have taken God's Holy Word and with every verse you have cited used them out of context, and applied them to what your mind understands, instead of believing with faith in the Lord Jesus Christ.
-Which is the aim of the Bible.
 You have so many questions and things you can not understand in the Bible, for that very reason.
 You don't understand.
 It is obvious that the Holy Spirit is not in you to give you that understanding.
 I will pray for you, that your eyes and heart will be opened.
 You could do AWESOME things for the body of Christ, if you just believed.
 I hope that in the end I will see you in heaven, because I KNOW I will be there, and I pray that I will get to meet you there.
 Keep searching for the truth.

 Webmaster response: I thank you for your input, but as usual you misunderstand this website.
 You complain I don't present a Christian view, well, I don't claim to be Christian nor is this website aimed at Christians.
 I read the Bible AS WRITTEN and draw a conclusion based on reason, not Gnostic revelation, mysticism, allegory, or by voices in my head.
-If the Bible is the "Word of God," then what it says it what it means.

 I have asked for seven years for the Old Testament sections that mention Jesus, etc. (as written) and nobody has presented anything.
 Nothing, zero, zilch.
 Thus I'm forced to conclude Paul was a fraud, and the voices in his head were just voices in his head.
 Because Paul is the primary theology for Christianity, I conclude Jesus was simply human, nothing more.
 What you quoted refers to God, not Jesus.
 You present some real proof, not misquotes.
 The offer is still open to anyone.